Chapter 8. Working with clusters

 Determine risk appetite

 Determine risk appetite for eviction.
 If the risk appetite is low, the container should request memory according to the expected peak usage plus a percentage safety margin.
-If the risk appetite is higher, it may be more appropriate to request memory according to the expected mean usage.
+If the risk appetite is higher, it might be more appropriate to request memory according to the expected mean usage.

 Set container memory request